nperraud/darkmattergan/README.md

 Check the samples in video [here](https://www.youtube.com/watch?v=nWXP6DVEalA).

 ## Training and evaluation (2D)
 While the paper focuses on the 3d case, we also made some benchmark in 2D.
 To train our base architecture, you can use the scripts in the folder `nbody-2d`.
-To launch the training for a GAN generating images of size 128, you can use:
+To launch the training for a GAN generating images of size 128, you can use
 ```sh
 python experiment.py 128
 ```
-The script works for the size 32,64,128,256 but can trivially adapted to any size.
+The script works for the size 32,64,128,256 but can trivially be adapted to any size.

 The evaluation is done with the notebook: `results_2d.ipynb` from the folder `notebooks`.